Cawthron Institute: Origin

 Nelson businessman and philanthropist Thomas Cawthron made substantial contributions to the Nelson community.
-When he died in 1915 he left £231,000, the bulk of his estate, for the creation of a "industrial and technical school institute and museum to be called the Cawthron Institute".
+When he died in 1915 he left £231,000, the bulk of his estate, for the creation of an "industrial and technical school institute and museum to be called the Cawthron Institute".
 Seven local public officials were appointed as trustees to execute his will, and they in turn set up an advisory commission (four prominent scientists plus the chairman of the Board of Agriculture).
 The commission's report in 1916, which was adopted by the trustees, set out the principles for such an institute.
 In 1917, the New Zealand government insisted that £40,000 in stamp duty was owed on the bequest; this decision was disputed and was subject to repeated legal challenges over the following 18 years.
-Thomas Easterfield, the founder and head of the Chemistry Department at VIctoria University, was appointed in 1919 as the Cawthron Institute's first director and the first staff member hired.
+Thomas Easterfield, the founder and head of the Chemistry Department at Victoria University, was appointed in 1919 as the Cawthron Institute's first director and the first staff member hired.

 1920s

-Fellworth House was purchased in 1920 as the Institute's temporary premises.
+Fellworth House was purchased in 1920 as the institute's temporary premises.
 It remained the home of Cawthron Institute for the following fifty years.
 On 21 April 1921, the institute was officially opened by New Zealand's Governor General, Lord Jellicoe.
 The Thomas Cawthron Trust Act 1924, formally establishing the Cawthron Institute Trust Board, came into force in early 1925.
 That year saw a visit by Ernest Rutherford who presented the Thomas Cawthron Memorial Lecture.

 In 1920, Robin Tillyard was appointed chief of the department of biology at Cawthron, and his 1926 book Insects of Australia and New Zealand became a reference for many decades.
-In 1927, Tillyard, then Assistant Director, left Cawthron to take up the position of chief of the Entomology Division at the CSIR, Australia.
+In 1927, Tillyard, then assistant director, left Cawthron to take up the position of chief of the Entomology Division at the CSIR, Australia.